Durham Trusts Lawyers

 A living trust is a legal arrangement where you transfer assets to a trustee for the benefit of your beneficiaries.
 It allows assets to avoid probate and provides more flexibility.

 A will, on the other hand, only takes effect after death and must go through probate.
-It’s a public process, and your estate may take longer to distribute. - Can I be the trustee of my own living trust?
+It is a public process, and your estate may take longer to distribute. - Can I be the trustee of my own living trust?

-If you fail to fund your trust, it won’t be effective.
+If you fail to fund your trust, it will not be effective.
 Assets must be transferred into the trust to avoid probate and achieve the intended goals.
 Commonly forgotten assets include real estate, bank accounts, and life insurance policies. - How can a special needs trust benefit my loved one?

 A special needs trust helps ensure that a loved one with disabilities receives financial support without losing eligibility for government benefits such as Medicaid or Social Security.
 It is designed to supplement their care without interfering with the public assistance they rely on. - What are the tax benefits of a charitable trust?